 Freeze an instance | If an instance generated for an auto triggered node does not need to be run, you can freeze the instance. | The freeze operation takes effect only on the current instance.
 Other instances that are generated on the same day as the current instance and the instances that are generated later than the current day are not affected. |

-Set Recurrence to Dry Run for an auto triggered node | If an auto triggered node does not need to be run for a specific period of time, but you do not want the running of the descendant nodes of the node to be blocked, you can set the Recurrence parameter to Dry Run for the auto triggered node. | The auto triggered node in the dry-run state generates dry-run instances.
+Set Recurrence to Dry Run for an auto triggered node | If an auto triggered node does not need to be run for a specific period of time but you do not want to block the running of its descendant nodes, you can set the Recurrence parameter to Dry Run for the node. | The auto triggered node in the dry-run state generates dry-run instances.
 The system does not run the dry-run instances to generate data, does not generate run logs for the dry-run instances, and does not display running duration for the dry-run instances.
 Note The operation of setting the Recurrence parameter to Skip Execution for an auto triggered node on the DataStudio page achieves the same effect as the operation of freezing the auto triggered node in Operation Center.
-The modifications to an auto triggered node on the DataStudio page take effect only in the development environment.
-If you want the modifications to take effect in the production environment, you must deploy the auto triggered node to the production environment.
-For more information, see Deploy nodes. |
+The modifications that you made on an auto triggered node on the DataStudio page take effect only in the development environment.
+If you want the modifications to take effect in the production environment, you must deploy the auto triggered node.
+For more information, see Deploy a node (Legacy DataStudio) and Deploy a node or workflow (New DataStudio). |

 Manage node priorities